arrseq/binser/README.md

 # Binary Serializer
-A tool used to encode and decode complex binary structures.
+A __scuffed__ tool used to encode and decode complex binary structures.

 This library can be useful in a variety of situations:
 - When sending complex structured data between a server and client.